-Goodwill represents the excess of the purchase price we paid over the fair value of the net tangible and identifiable intangible assets acquired and liabilities assumed in our acquisition of DNAG, CoreBiome, Novosanis and Diversigen.
-All acquired goodwill has been allocated to our DNAG segment.
+Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
 Goodwill is not amortized but rather is tested annually for impairment or more frequently if we believe that indicators of impairment exist.
-Current U.S. generally accepted accounting principles permit us to make a qualitative evaluation about the likelihood of goodwill impairment.
+Current generally accepted accounting principles permit us to make a qualitative evaluation about the likelihood of goodwill impairment.
 If we conclude that it is more likely than not that the carrying value of a reporting unit is greater than its fair value, then we would be required to recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value, provided the impairment charge does not exceed the total amount of goodwill allocated to the reporting unit.

-We performed our annual impairment assessment as of July 31, 2019 utilizing a qualitative evaluation and concluded that it was more likely than not that the fair value of our DNAG reporting unit is greater than its carrying value.
-We believe we have made reasonable estimates and assumptions to calculate the fair value of our reporting unit.
+We performed our annual impairment assessment as of July 31, 2020 utilizing a qualitative evaluation and concluded that it was more likely than not that the fair value of our reporting units is greater than their carrying value.
+We believe we have made reasonable estimates and assumptions to calculate the fair value of our reporting units.
 If actual future results are not consistent with management's estimates and assumptions, we may have to take an impairment charge in the future related to our goodwill.
 Future impairment tests will continue to be performed annually in the fiscal third quarter, or sooner if a triggering event occurs.
-As of December 31, 2019, we believe no indicators of impairment exist.